Nationalization of oil supplies: Russia

 amounts to a creeping re-nationalization of the Russian oil industry.
 In Russia, Vladimir Putin's government has pressured Royal Dutch Shell to hand over control of one major project on Sakhalin Island, to the publicly traded company Gazprom in December.
 The founder of formerly private Yukos has also been jailed, and the company absorbed by state-owned Rosneft.
 Such moves strain the confidence of international oil companies in forming partnerships with Russia.
 Russia has taken notice of their increasing foreign oil investment improving politics with other countries, especially former states of the Soviet Union.
-Oil industry in Russia is one of the top producers in the world, however, the proven reserves in Russia are not as prevalent as in other areas.
-Furthermore, previously accessible oil fields have been lost since the Cold War.
-With the collapse of the USSR, Russia has lost the rich Caspian Basin off-shore and on-shore oil fields in the Central Asian states and Azerbaijan.
+The oil industry in Russia is one of the top producers in the world, but with smaller proven reserves.
+With the breakup of the USSR, Russia has lost access to the rich Caspian Basin off-shore and on-shore oil fields in the Central Asian states and Azerbaijan.